ahmetfikriyildiz/E-Commerce-API/README.md

 # 🛒 Basic Online Store

 This is a full-stack e-commerce web application built with **ASP.NET Core Web API** and **React**.
 It allows users to browse products, add items to their cart, and place orders.
-Admin users can manage products through a basic panel..
+Admin users can manage products through a basic panel

 ---

 ## 🚀 Features

 ### 👥 User
-- User registration and login (JWT-based).
+- User registration and login (JWT-based)
 - View products and product details
 - Add/remove items to/from shopping cart
-- Place and view past orders.
+- Place and view past orders

 ### 🛠 Admin
 - Add, update, and delete products
-- Manage categories.
+- Manage categories

 ---